nylas/nylas-mail/README.md

 #### To install community themes:

 1. Download and unzip the repo
-2. In Nylas N1, select `Developer > Install a Package Manually... `
+2. In Nylas Mail, select `Developer > Install a Package Manually... `
 3. Navigate to where you downloaded the theme and select the root folder.
 The theme is copied into the `~/.nylas` folder for your convinence
 5. Select `Change Theme...` from the top level menu, and you'll see the newly installed theme.
 That's it!